adobe/phased-testing/README.md

 For now, we have not come around to deciding how retry should work in the case of phased tests.
 By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes
+### 8.0.0-SNAPSHOT
+- [#112](https://github.com/adobe/phased-testing/issues/112) Technical : Extracted the execution properties to the class ConfigValueHandler.
+- [#115](https://github.com/adobe/phased-testing/issues/115) Fixed bug where the Non-Phased execution was stored as SINGLE-RUN.
+You can still keep the old behaviour by passing the property "PHASED.TESTS.NONPHASED.LEGACY" to "true".
+However by default they are stored as "phased-default".
+- [#114](https://github.com/adobe/phased-testing/issues/114) Technical : The methods PhasedTestManager.isPhasedTestShuffledMode & PhasedTestManager.isPhasedTestSingleMode no longer take into account the current phase.
+Instead, they simply return the information about wether or not the given method/class is Shuffled or Single Mode.

 ### 7.0.11-SNAPSHOT
 * Implementation of execution order detection base on the code.
 We now have two options:
 ** We continue as before, where we select the order alphabetically.